Liverpool vs Arsenal: Team News, Kickoff Time, Where To Watch Match Live

-Liverpool welcome Arsenal to the fortress of Anfield in the English Premier League (EPL) in the weekend’s biggest match and it is going to be a tough task for the Gunners.
+Liverpool welcome Arsenal to the fortress of Anfield in the English Premier League (EPL) in the weekend’s biggest match and it is likely to be a tough task for the Gunners.

-Concise News reports that European champions, Liverpool and Unai Emery’s side are the only Premier League teams to have won their first 2 games.
+Concise News reports that European champions, Liverpool, and Unai Emery’s side are the only Premier League teams with 100 per cent record after two matches.

 This fixture, while not of the stature of Liverpool versus Manchester United or Manchester United versus Manchester City, has still been a source of some intense, high-scoring clashes throughout Premier League history.